iancharest/roi-extraction/README.md

 4 - an anatomical mask in which the search will be restrained.

-5 - whether you want to use contiguous expansion of the ROIs or discontiguous (discontiguous is not recommended for now and an option to add an anatomically defined inclusion mask will be ported in future releases)
+5 - whether you want to use contiguous expansion of the ROIs or discontiguous

 6 - the Number of voxels that you wish to save in your binary mask (this also handles matlab regular expression e.g. linspace(20,400,20) or vectors e.g. [20 40 60 80 100])